-Waste accounts measure the amounts of generated waste distributed to the same 117 industry groups used across all other parts of the green national accounts, as well as in the core national accounts.
-Within the industry groups, waste is distributed according to 28 categories as well as to forms of treatment.
+Waste accounts measure the amounts of generated waste distributed to 117 industry groups.
+Within the industry groups, waste is distributed according to categories and forms of treatment.
+Imports and exports of waste are distributed according to form of treatment and waste category.
 The waste accounts are published annually and disseminated through a press release and tables in the StatBank.